-The Reports on Enacted Pension Legislation section provides a detailed examination of each pension bill enacted into law during the first half of the 126th Ohio General Assembly, including the name of the principal sponsor, a description of its contents, its fiscal impact, the ORSC position and its effective date.
-Like the Reports on Pending-Pension Legislation, the reports are intended to give the reader an awareness and understanding of all substantive changes proposed for the state retirement plans; they are not intended to serve as a substitute for the statutory laws governing these plans.
+The Reports on Enacted Pension Legislation section provides a detailed examination of each pension bill enacted into law during the 126th Ohio General Assembly, including the name of the principal sponsor, a description of its contents, its fiscal impact, the ORSC position and its effective date.
+The reports are intended to give the reader an awareness and understanding of all substantive changes proposed for the state retirement plans; they are not intended to serve as a substitute for the statutory laws governing these plans.